basham/swit-workshop-a11y/slides.md

 </figure>

 Notes:
-When you land on it, the screen reader announces the type of content.
-In this case, it is a "list".
+When you land on it, the screen reader announces the type of content and the name of the content, if it is there.
+In this case, it is a "list" and the name is "Fruit".
 And it tells how many items there are in the list.
 Let's go to the first item.